unchainedshop/create/readme.md

 engine IN CNAME your-website.ch
 ```

-It is really important that you set these DNS records early enough so they propagate through the world wide web, UDF uses letsencrypt to automatically provision SSL certificates for your page.
+It is really important that you set these DNS records early enough so they propagate through the world wide web, UNCHAINED uses letsencrypt to automatically provision SSL certificates for your page.
 Letsencrypt needs to validate that the server is reachable via the domain provided in the configuration (Step 3, env variable DOMAIN).

-### Step 3: Deploy the UDF Stack
+### Step 3: Deploy the UNCHAINED Stack

 We assume that you have already forked this repository and conducted the "contributing.md" file which tells you how to change the styles, markup, images and logos to suit your business's CI/CD.